Blur Price Reaches $0.33 on Exchanges (BLUR)

-Blur (BLUR) traded 1.1% lower against the US dollar during the 1-day period ending at 18:00 PM E.T. on July 18th.
-Over the last week, Blur has traded up 2.6% against the US dollar.
-One Blur token can now be purchased for $0.33 or 0.00001105 BTC on popular exchanges.
-Blur has a market capitalization of $27.18 million and $29.23 million worth of Blur was traded on exchanges in the last 24 hours.
+Blur (BLUR) traded 1.9% lower against the US dollar during the 1-day period ending at 20:00 PM E.T. on July 22nd.
+Over the last week, Blur has traded down 5.6% against the US dollar.
+One Blur token can now be purchased for $0.33 or 0.00001094 BTC on popular exchanges.
+Blur has a market capitalization of $26.92 million and $19.24 million worth of Blur was traded on exchanges in the last 24 hours.

 Here’s how other cryptocurrencies have performed over the last 24 hours: